sunrise-stake/docs/docs/spending.md

 ## 1. Yield transfer to the yield account

-The yield earned from staking SOL is transferred to the [__yield account__](https://solscan.io/account/6HQrvpMJFqMj35JqMReyhnUrRXNucAAB6FywdDu7xPKA).
+The yield you earn by staking SOL is transferred to the [__yield account__](https://solscan.io/account/6HQrvpMJFqMj35JqMReyhnUrRXNucAAB6FywdDu7xPKA).

-It is a Program Derived Address ([PDA](https://docs.solana.com/developing/programming-model/calling-between-programs#program-derived-addresses)) meaning that it is owned and controlled by a smart contract (the yield controller), not a private key.
+It is a Program Derived Address ([PDA](https://docs.solana.com/developing/programming-model/calling-between-programs#program-derived-addresses)) meaning that it is owned and controlled by a smart contract (the yield controller), not a private key nor anyone behind Sunrise Stake.

-The yield account is specified in the [state](https://solana.fm/address/43m66crxGfXSJpmx5wXRoFuHubhHA1GCvtHgmHW6cM1P/anchor-account) of the Sunrise program (labelled 'treasury').
+The yield account is specified in the [state](https://solana.fm/address/43m66crxGfXSJpmx5wXRoFuHubhHA1GCvtHgmHW6cM1P/anchor-account) of the Sunrise program.

 The permissionless `extract_yield` instruction transfers any accrued yield to this account.

 ## 2. Splitting to targets